top of page

 Jacques Whitfield, JD

 Jacques Whitfield is a seasoned human resources executive with over 20 years of experience in human resources management.
-Whitfield recently completed a six year tenure as the chief human resources officer for the Yuba Community College District.
-Whitfield was responsible for the management and oversight of the human resources operations for the district and is credited with revitalizing and streamlining the human resource operations for the Yuba Community College District.
-Whitfield is a subject matter expert in performance management, employee engagement and state and federal EEO compliance matters.
+Whitfield recently completed a six-year tenure as the chief human resources officer for the Yuba Community College District.
+Whitfield was responsible for the management and oversight of the district's human resources operations and is credited with revitalizing and streamlining them.
+Whitfield is a subject-matter expert in performance management, employee engagement, and state and federal EEO compliance.
 He is highly accomplished in successfully working with others to develop professional skills and improve employee effectiveness through training and development.
-Whitfield is a frequent speaker, trainer and presenter.
+Whitfield is a frequent speaker, trainer, and presenter.

 bottom of page